 Warfarin side effects: Watch for interactions

 Although commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects and put you at risk of heavy bleeding.
 Know the warning signs and how to prevent side effects.By Mayo Clinic Staff

 If you've been prescribed warfarin (Coumadin, Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or previously had blood clots.
-But you may not realize how serious warfarin side effects can be.
+But it's also important to remember that warfarin can result in serious side effects.